jzitelli/poolvr/README.md

 **poolvr** uses [three.js](https://github.com/mrdoob/three.js) to provide WebGL graphics and [Cannon.js](https://github.com/schteppe/cannon.js) to provide realtime physics.
 If you use a WebVR-enabled browser, you can play in VR!
 This feature uses [webvr-boilerplate](https://github.com/borismus/webvr-boilerplate).

-The three.js pool table scene and Cannon.js world is defined procedurally in a Python script.
+The three.js pool table scene and Cannon.js world is defined procedurally via a Python script.